nollafox/six2one/README.md

 Done.
 ```

-`fetch` and `queue` both take `--limit N`, which caps a run at N posts; without it, six2one processes every page the query returns.
+`fetch` and `queue` both take `--limit N`, which caps remote discovery from e621.
+Local cached or mirrored posts that match the query are still considered, so after `621 mirror` a fetch can queue downloads for matching local posts beyond what e621 will serve in ordinary result pages.
+Without `--limit`, six2one processes every e621 page the query returns.
 Pick the image variant with `--file-type`:

 ```bash
 $ 621 fetch "dragon rating:s" --file-type original